osg-htc/docs/docs/index.md

 - Outbound network connectivity from your cluster's worker nodes
 - [Temporary scratch space](/worker-node/using-wn#for-site-administrators) on each worker node

+!!!info "Don't meet the requirements?"
+    If your site does not meet the above conditions, please [contact us](mailto:help@opensciencegrid.org) to discuss your options for contributing to the OSG.

 ### OSG-hosted services ###

-To contribute computational resources with OSG-hosted services, your site must additionally provide the following:
+To contribute computational resources with OSG-hosted services, your site will also need the following:

 - Allow SSH access to your local cluster's submit node from a known IP address
 - Shared home directories on each cluster node

+!!!success "Next steps"
-If you are interested in OSG-hosted services, please [contact us](mailto:help@opensciencegrid.org), whether or not your site meets the above requirements!
+    If you are interested in OSG-hosted services, please [contact us](mailto:help@opensciencegrid.org) for a consultation, even if your site does not meet the conditions as outlined above!

 ### Self-hosted services ###